Baqend/angular-starter/README.md

 1. Launch a free Baqend instance at [baqend.com](http://dashboard.baqend.com/register)
 2. Change the app name in your projects `src/app/db.service.ts` from `app-starter` to your app name
-3. Your Angular2 app will automatically connect to your app instance
+3. Your Angular app will automatically connect to your app instance
 4. To start accessing data or backend features, simply import the `db`-object with `import {db} from "baqend";` and see our [Guide](http://www.baqend.com/guide/#accessing-data) and [API Docs](http://www.baqend.com/js-sdk/latest/baqend.html) for details